Solo Travel: The Ultimate Guide to Traveling Alone

 Whether you are surfing, boating, hiking, or engaging in whatever outdoor activity you wish to embark on, it’s important that you check the weather forecast and let someone know where you are going and when you plan to be back.
 If you see dark clouds ahead, it’s best to turn back.
 If you are with a local tour operator horseback riding, snorkeling, whitewater rafting, or doing anything with a decent degree of risk, be sure you assess the situation yourself.
 Don’t be afraid to speak up or ask questions.
 If something doesn’t seem right, trust your traveler’s intuition!

-In the “new normal” following the COVID-19 pandemic, it’s important that you take appropriate social distancing measures and wear masks wherever appropriate.
-Be sure to travel with your own hand sanitizer, and avoid being indoors around a lot of people.
-Many states and countries require COVID-19 tests and/or temperature checks before entering.
+In the “new normal” following the COVID-19 pandemic, it’s important that you take appropriate social distancing measures and wear masks wherever required.
+Many establishments require COVID-19 tests and/or temperature checks before entering.
 We believe that the great outdoors is an excellent place to stay active and healthy.
 If someone is not respecting your personal space and making you feel uncomfortable, speak up, especially if you are a person who is considered to be at risk by your doctors.
 Most importantly, if you have symptoms, please stay home, see a doctor, and get tested.
-If you are COVID-19 positive, please quarantine, even if you are asymptomatic, and do not spread this virus!
+If you are COVID-19 positive, please quarantine, even if you are asymptomatic, and do not spread the virus!

 Top Destinations When Traveling Solo